Vita

 Eastern Communication Associate, 2016, Top Three Papers panel for Mass Communication at the annual meeting.

-Empire State College Scholar across the College for 2014-15
+Empire State University Scholar across the College for 2014-15

 Eastern Communication Association, 2010, Top Three Papers panel for Mass Communication at the annual meeting.